byuflowlab/FLOWPanel.jl/docs/src/examples/duct-leastquares.md

 This leads to an overdetermined problem where one of the original degrees of freedom (panels strengths) has become redundant.

 Let $n$ the number of panels.
-The problem is well defined for a open geometry formulating the solver as
+The problem is well defined for an open geometry formulating the solver as
 ```math
 \begin{align*}
     G \Gamma = -b
 ,\end{align*}
 ```
-where $b \in \mathbb{R}^{n}$ is the normal of the freestream condition at each panel that needs to be canceled ("no-flow-through" boundary condition), $G \in \mathbb{R}^{n\times n}$ contains the geometric information of the panels and $\Gamma \in \mathbb{R}^{n}$ is the strength of each vortex-ring panel.
+where $b \in \mathbb{R}^{n}$ is the normal component of the freestream velocity at each panel, which needs to be canceled ("no-flow-through" boundary condition), $G \in \mathbb{R}^{n\times n}$ contains the geometric information of the panels and $\Gamma \in \mathbb{R}^{n}$ is the strength of each vortex-ring panel.